Michael0619-D/Michael0619-D/README.md

 ### Senior Full-Stack AI Engineer &nbsp;|&nbsp; AI SaaS, AI Agents, LLM &amp; RAG

-You've probably seen it already: the AI feature that wowed everyone in the demo, then fell apart the week real customers touched it.
-That's not a model problem.
-It's an engineering problem — and it's the one I solve.

 I've spent the last **8+ years** as a Senior Full-Stack AI Engineer in enterprise SaaS, on products where "it mostly works" was never an acceptable answer.
-Now I bring that same discipline to your AI SaaS products: the platform, the product, and the AI core, built end to end by one person who's done it at scale.
+I have that same discipline for every AI SaaS products: the platform, the product, and the AI core, built end to end by one person who's done it at scale.

 ---